 Curriculum & Instruction

-Parents have a right to review instructional materials used by their child(ren)'s classroom teachers.
+The curriculum in District 15 is continually evaluated to ensure it is dynamic and responsive.
+Various curriculum committees, consisting of teachers and administrators, research best practice instructional approaches and programmatic resources for study, and recommend materials which allow for responsive teaching to meet the needs of diverse learners.
+Parents have the right to reveiw instructional materials used by their child(ren)'s classroom teachers.
 Parents interested in participating in curriculum studies may contact Meg Schnoor, Ed.D., assistant superintendent for teaching and learning, email@example.com, or phone 847-963-3101.

 Elementary school classes are self-contained, and junior high school classes are departmentalized.
-Language arts (reading, writing, listening, and speaking), mathematics, science, and social studies are taught at all grade levels.
-The basic curriculum is aligned to Illinois Learning Standards and the District 15 Student Performance Targets.
+Language arts (reading, writing, listening, and speaking), mathematics, science, social studies, music, comprehensive health, physical education, and visual arts are taught at all grade levels.
+The basic curriculum is aligned to Illinois Learning Standards (incorporating the Common Core Standards).
 In addition, the subject areas listed below by grade levels are also taught:

 - Foreign Language—Grades 7-8